-9.23.1.
+9.2.
+Materials used and methods of construction: 9.23.
+Pedestrian protection 9.23.1.
 A detailed description, including photographs and/or drawings, of the vehicle with respect to the structure, the dimensions, the relevant reference lines and the constituent materials of the frontal part of the vehicle (interior and exterior) shall be provided.
 This description shall include detail of any active protection system installed.